Configuration of Modbus Meters

 Standard Meter Model

-Several Modbus meter models are registered in the Climkit portal, such as Eastron, Inepro, Schneider, ABB, etc.
+Several Modbus meter models are registered on the Climkit portal, such as Eastron, Inepro, Schneider, ABB, etc.

 By selecting the correct model, the Gateway will automatically read the corresponding registers.